thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability-pinboard.md

     ![Zip file]({{ site.baseurl }}/images/scriptability-pinboard-zip-file.png "Zip file")

 ## Edit the Pinboard `.tsl` file
 You can edit the Pinboard `.tsl` file before you import it.
-Refer to [TSL Pinboard specification]({{ site.baseurl }}/admin/worksheets/tsl-pinboard.html) for the full syntax of the TSL file.
+Refer to [Pinboard TSL specification]({{ site.baseurl }}/admin/worksheets/tsl-pinboard.html) for the full syntax of the TSL file.

 {: id="pinboard-update"}
 ## Update a Pinboard